 The best Homemade Jellied Cranberry Sauce you're ever gonna eat made with whole, fresh cranberries.
 Never buy canned again!
 30-minute recipe.

-- 1 pound Organic Frozen Whole Cranberries (can be purchased fresh and frozen until needed)
+- 12 ounces Organic Frozen Whole Cranberries (can be purchased fresh and frozen until needed)

 - Place the water and sugar in a large heavy-bottom sauce pan.